Xilin-Jiang/ATM/README.md

 print(ATM_results$multiple_run_ELBO_compare)
 subtypes_atm <- data.frame(individual_id = ATM_results$patient_list, topic_weights = ATM_results$topic_weights)
 ```
 Users could then select the set of patients (by subsetting based on `individual_id` of `subtypes_atm`) or which comorbidity subtypes they want to analysis (by selecting columns of the `subtypes_atm`).
 As an example, in Figure 5 of the [ATM paper](https://www.medrxiv.org/content/10.1101/2022.10.23.22281420v2), we analysed the correlation of PRS with topic weights; PRS enriched in the type 2 diabete patients with elevated CVD topic suggested the CVD subtype patients are more driven by genetic risk factors.
+You could visualise the comorbidity profiles associated with each disease subtype using code from section above.

 The `topic_weights` of the output of `loading2weights` function has the same format as `subtypes_atm` from example above.